 Copenhagen Weather In Winter

-Temperatures rarely raise above 5 degrees Celsius throughout winter in Copenhagen, with lows of 1 or even -1 in January and February.
-Therefore, travellers can expect to need plenty of warm layers to keep them cosy during a trip to the Danish capital.
+Temperatures rarely rise above 5 degrees Celsius throughout winter in Copenhagen, with lows of 1 or even -1 in January and February.
+Therefore, travelers can expect to need plenty of warm layers to keep them cozy during a trip to the Danish capital.

 The city receives an average of around 10 days of rain per month in December and January, with this lowering to 7 days throughout February.
-Therefore, rain, or even snow, are unlikely to majorly affect your travel to Copenhagen but you should still be prepared just in case.
-If it does snow, you’ll be in for a magical winter wonderland trip, with trees, parks and squares coated in sprinkle of white.
+Therefore, rain, or even snow, is unlikely to majorly affect your travel to Copenhagen but you should still be prepared just in case.
+If it does snow, you’ll be in for a magical winter wonderland trip, with trees, parks, and squares coated in a sprinkle of white.